That Retreat Feeling – How to hold onto the magic – AdventureYogi

-So you’re back home after a yoga retreat.
-You’ve had a week of blissful surroundings, daily yoga and meditation, plentiful massages and wonderful healthy food.
-You’re feeling great and are keen to make this break a kick-start to some healthier habits, but the retreat glow quickly fades when you’re back to busy daily life with all its inherent pressures and time restraints.
+So, you’re back home after a yoga retreat.
+Amazingly, you’ve had a week of blissful surroundings, daily yoga and meditation, plentiful massages and wonderful healthy food.
+Honestly, you’re feeling great and are keen to make this break a kick-start to some healthier habits.
+But, the retreat glow quickly fades when you’re back to busy daily life with all its inherent pressures and time restraints.
 So how can you make sure you don’t leave ‘retreat you’ in that peaceful location far from your everyday life?
 Here are six ways to help you hold onto that retreat feeling and bring your bliss home.

 Here’s how you can hold onto that retreat feeling

 1 – Take twelve breaths.